-This is a simple transistor’s output characteristic curve-tracer program through the interfacing of USB and PIC microcontroller using Python programming language.
+This is a simple transistor’s output characteristic curve-tracer program through PIC microcontroller & USB interface using Python programming language.
 Output characteristic curve of a transistor is automated using Python software and USB interface.
 The application software for collecting the measured value and displaying it on the monitor screen is developed using Python.

 Types of USB

 In recent PCs, legacy ports such as parallel port, serial port and so on have been replaced with USB.
 A USB’s plug-and-play feature can be used to automate laboratory instruments/data-acquisition systems.
 To meet the needs of various applications using USB interface, three speeds of operation have been designed in USB V2.0 specification, namely, low speed (1.5Mbps), full speed (12Mbps) and high speed (480Mbps).

 Recently, USB3.0 specification has introduced super speed with 5Gbps.The physical USB connection uses four wires.
 Two wires are used to carry the differential signal (D+ and D-), and the other two are for power and ground.
 To transfer data between the host PC and the device USB V2.0 supports four types of data transfers, namely, control, bulk, interrupt and isochronous.

 Control transfer is mainly used to configure a device when it is first connected to the PC.
 The process of configuration is known as enumeration.
 It is defined as the initial exchange of information by which the host learns about the device and assigns an appropriate device driver.